slpdex/slpdex/README.md

 ### Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Run `npm run prod` to build the project.
+The build artifacts will be stored in the `prod/` directory.

+### SVG Sprite

+Run `npm run svg` to compile SVGs into a SVG sprite.
+The sprite content currently needs to be copy & pasted into svgs.component.

+### Publish

+Run `npm run prod-push` to quickly push a new release from `prod/` directory to our hosting repo - https://github.com/slpdex/slpdex.github.io.
+To set this up, you need to `git init` in your `prod/` directory and set remote origin to git@github.com:slpdex/slpdex.github.io.git.